jonboulle/dahoam-workshop/README.md

 replicationcontroller "guestbook" scaled
 ```

 Looks like it worked great!
-Lets check it out!
+Let's check it out!

 ```
 kubectl get rc